optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.rst

 - All arguments except ``criterion_and_derivative`` and ``x`` should be keyword only and have default values that are set to the preferred defaults documented above unless there is a good reason to deviate.
-- There should not be arguments that are not used by the optimizer, i.e. only the convergence criteria that are actually supported by an optimizer should be part of its interface.
+- There should only be arguments used by the optimizer, i.e. only the convergence criteria that are actually supported by an optimizer should be part of its interface.
 The signature should also not contain ``*args`` or ``**kwargs``.
 - In particular, if an optimizer does not support bounds, it should not have the bounds